Don't Hold the Wall: Background

-Composition and lyrical interpretation
+Composition

-"Don't Hold the Wall" is a R&B song with a length of seven minutes and ten seconds.
-According to Joey Guerra of the Houston Chronicle the song "rides a hypnotic, sensual groove".
-The song contains tribal chants and "oozing" vocal samples.
+"Don't Hold the Wall" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+According to Joey Guerra of the Houston Chronicle, it "rides a hypnotic, sensual groove", featuring tribal chants and "oozing" vocal samples.
 Tribal drums, rainsticks, "spacious drums" and a "pseudo-Indian" beat are also present.

-"Don't Hold the Wall" begins a "gorgeous sounding" The Beach Boys-like chorus, according to David Meller of MusicOMH.
-Jean Bentley of Hollywood.com compared the a cappella introduction of the song to that of Timberlake's former boy band, 'NSYNC.
-The song then shifts into a mix of hip hop, Bollywood and Bhangra music.
-Four minutes and twenty seconds into the song, "Don't Hold the Wall" transcends "darker, more muscular structure", according to Billboards Jason Lipshutz.
-The song concludes with drum and bass loops and vocoder backing vocals.
+"Don't Hold the Wall" begins a "gorgeous sounding" the Beach Boys-like chorus, according to David Meller of MusicOMH.
+Jean Bentley of Hollywood.com compared the a cappella introduction to that of Timberlake's former boy band, NSYNC.
+It then shifts into a mix of hip-hop, Bollywood and Bhangra music.
+Four minutes and twenty seconds in, "Don't Hold the Wall" transcends "darker, more muscular structure", according to Billboards Jason Lipshutz.
+It concludes with drum and bass loops and vocoder backing vocals.

-Lyrically, the song sees Timberlake in pursuit of a woman in a club, "something he's undoubtedly had little trouble doing over the years".
 Timberlake commands the object of his affection to "give in" to her "physical impulses".
 Timbaland chants, "Dance...
 Don't hold the wall", in a voice that sounds "as if it is coming through a broken phone receiver", according to Allan Raible of ABC News.
-According to Lipshutz, Timbaland's production on the song is "the star" of The 20/20 Experience.
-He wrote that "there are so many things happening" in the song that it takes five listens just to "process them".
+As noted by Lipshutz, Timbaland's production on it is "the star" of The 20/20 Experience.
+He wrote that "there are so many things happening" in it that it takes five listens just to "process them".

-Critical response

-Sarah Dean of The Huffington Post called "Don't Hold the Wall" one of the "strongest songs" on The 20/20 Experience.
-She cited the song as being the "Chop Me Up" of FutureSex/LoveSounds and the "Rock Your Body" of Justified "funked up" for The 20/20 Experience.
-Allan Raible of ABC News called the song a "sparse, hand-clap jam" that does not warrant its seven-minute length, even with its "marginally interesting breakdown".
+Reception

+Consequences Sarah H. Grant wrote that "Don't Hold the Wall" and "Tunnel Vision" were the album's highlights, similar to Timberlake's best work with NSYNC.
+In a less-enthusiastic review, Fact magazine's Lauren Martin described it and "Tunnel Vision" as "two rousing, if mildly deja vu inducing, efforts".
+Writing for ABC News, Allan Raible called it a "sparse, hand-clap jam" that does not warrant its seven-minute length, even with its "marginally interesting breakdown".
+Following the release of The 20/20 Experience, it appeared on the charts in South Korea and the United States.
+For the week dated March 17, 2013, it debuted on the South Korean Gaon International Chart at number thirty-four.
+It also debuted at number four on the US Bubbling Under Hot 100 and number thirty-seven on the US Hot R&B/Hip-Hop Songs chart.

+Lawsuit

+On March 31, 2016, Canadian avant-garde circus troupe Cirque du Soleil filed a lawsuit against Timberlake claiming that Timbaland sampled one of their compositions, "Steel Dream" from Quidam (1997), without permission.
+The suit, filed in a New York federal court, sought a minimum of $800,000 (£560,000) in copyright infringement damages, with Sony Music Entertainment, co-writers Harmon and Fauntleroy, Universal Music, and Warner Music Group named as defendants.
+American brewing company Anheuser-Busch was also named after using it in a beer advertisement.
+In September 2016, Cirque du Soleil notified the court that they and the defendants had tentatively agreed to a confidential settlement.

 Credits and personnel

-Credits adapted from the liner notes of The 20/20 Experience.
+Credits are adapted from the liner notes of The 20/20 Experience.